roderick-zambrano/boilerplates/windows/Scripts/README.md

     - AdditionalLayouts: array
   - Output Type: None
   - Description:
     Parameterized function (with default "en-US" input locale) to overwrite Current User Keyboard Layouts.
 Accepted parameters are all Microsoft accepted input profiles (input locales), "en-US" as a default and a reference.
+At time of creation does not work with PowerShell versions above 5.x.